Republican Democracy – The Mirage!?

 Various US state governments outlawed all languages – except English.
 This was finally set aside after the matter reached the US Supreme Court (read Meyer vs Nebraska).
 The USA gathered some courage to start timidly with more than English only after seeing India’s success with 15 languages.

 Switzerland has only four.
-Sri Lanka’s Sinhalas do not want to accept Sri Lankan Tamils as full and equal citizens – hence the 20 year old civil war.
+Sri Lanka’s Sinhalas do not want to accept Sri Lankan Tamils as full and equal citizens – hence the 20-year-old civil war.

 Leadership

-The British Colonial administration tried to take control of India by removing an entire generation of royalty – Bahadur Shah Zafar, Tipu Sultan, Rani Lakshmi Bai, Tantiya Tope, Rani Ahalyabai et al. This should have left India rudderless, with a vacuum at the top – based on European history.
+The British Colonial administration tried to take control of India by removing an entire generation of royalty – Bahadur Shah Zafar, Tipu Sultan, Rani Lakshmi Bai, Tatiya Tope, Rani Ahalyabai et al. This should have left India rudderless, with a vacuum at the top – based on European history.

 And after 1947.
 After the departure of the British.
 Gandhiji was assassinated in 1948.
 Sardar Patel was no more by the end of 1950.
 Ambedkar in 1956 and in 1958, Maulana Azad passed away.
 Thus apart from Nehru, the entire leadership of India was no more, 10 years after Mountbatten’s departure.